Key Takeaways

 Tomorrow morning, you wake up with two unwanted houseguests: guilt and shame.

 Most people use these words interchangeably.
 "I feel so guilty."
 "I'm ashamed of myself."
-But here's the thing: guilt vs shame isn't just -
+But here's the thing: guilt vs shame isn't just a vocabulary less on.
+It's the difference between getting back on track and spiraling into a cycle of self-sabotage.

 One says, "I made a mistake."
 The other says, "I am a mistake."